banana-bred/bsprvse/README.md

 Use a basis of **B**-**sp**lines to solve the (**r**o)**v**ibrational **S**chrödinger **e**quation,
 $$H_{j}(R) \psi_\nu(R) \equiv \left[ -\frac{1}{2  μ}  \frac{d^2}{dR^2} + V(R) + \frac{j(j+1)}{2  μ  R^2} \right] \psi_\nu(R) = E_\nu \psi_\nu(R),$$
-where $R$ is the internuclear distance, $\mu$ is the reduced mass of the molecule, $j$ is the rotatinal quantum number of the molcule, and $\nu$ is the vibrational quantum number of the molecule.
+where $R$ is the internuclear distance, $\mu$ is the reduced mass of the molecule, $j$ is the rotational quantum number of the molecule, and $\nu$ is the vibrational quantum number of the molecule.
-The potential $V(R)$ can be purely real, or can have a purely imaginary potential added to the tail end, resulting in a complex aborbing potential (CAP).
+The potential $V(R)$ can be purely real, or can have a purely imaginary potential added to the tail end, resulting in a complex absorbing potential (CAP).
-Using a purely real potential will result in calculating real-valued bound-state wavefunctions with real energies $E_\nu$, although the output varialbes are actually complex.
+Using a purely real potential will result in calculating real-valued bound-state wavefunctions with real energies $E_\nu$, although the output variables are actually complex.
 Using a CAP, the wavefunctions and energies become complex (the Hamiltonian is no longer Hermitian, so the eigenenergies no longer have to be real), although the complex part of $E_\nu$ for bound states should be negligible.
 The available imaginary potentials are as follows :